legodude17/cs440-capstone/README.md

 ## Arguments

+Every most of the bots take arguments, which generally determine how successful they are, at the cost of taking longer.

 The MCTS bot takes two arguments: 1) the allowed time to calculate each step and 2) the number of times to simulate each node to determine it's winrate.
 Increase them both to increase the difficulty.
-However, do note that since there are four steps in a move each turn will actually take 4 times longer than the allowed time, as well as some extra for the game logic.
+However, do note that since there are up to four steps in a move each turn will actually take 4 times longer than the allowed time, as well as some extra for the game logic.

 ## Examples